nnail0/cachelab-b-f25/datalab-b-exp.typ

 ==== Time

 Overall the human generated solutions took around a week to develop to their current best miss rates.
-A bulk of this time was purely in initially beginning by toying around with code without any real intelligent goals in mind.
+A bulk of this time was purely in initially beginning by toying around with code without any real clever ideas in mind.
 This provided enough failure to start actually attempting the optimization in a way that was based on the set layout knowledge (as mentioned, hand drawing the patterns or using Excel sheets to create set color fills was very helpful).
 Then, the building of each attempt, which was built upon the prior failure, involved at times complex implementation details that had to be tested for correctness locally, only to be then tested for miss rate data.

-All of this together, culminating to a week's worth of frustration, did however come together into a deeper undestanding of the cache mechanisms and a layer of creative problem solving in this context that is a worthwhile skill for real-world applications.
+All of this together, culminating to a week's worth of frustration, did however come together into a deeper understanding of the cache mechanisms and a layer of creative problem solving in this context, leading to a worthwhile skill for real-world applications.

 However, that is not to say that genAI did not have it's uses here.
 The solutions that genAI, in spite of strange behavior in the initial prompts, took only a day to piece together.
-In terms of a real-life consequence, a workplace would likely perfer the inclusion of this tool to see if it can cut down the time taken on coming up with a solution to save the most important asset: money.
+In terms of a real-life consequence, a workplace would likely prefer the inclusion of this tool to see if it can cut down the time taken on coming up with a solution to save the most important asset: money.
 Using this tool can be tremendously useful, then, freeing up time spent on the grunt work and providing a usable solution.
 This approach could be used postively to generate one or more optimized solutions on which to step in an improve as needed, cutting through the time to develop those initial failures to better focus on a final fine-tuned solution.

 ==== Understandibility